Chapter 3: She Saved My Life

 Her smile faltered for just a fraction of a second.
 "Oh, please.
 Everyone knows you were headed for divorce.
 It was just a matter of time."

-"Meet me at Eclipse Lounge tonight," I cut her off.
-"You should go now."
+"Meet me at Eclipse Lounge tonight," I cut her off, done with this circus.
+"Get out."

 "But Reggie-"